gabuvns/simulator-sb/README.md

 #### Or you can compile manually:

 ```
-g++ -o assembler ./src/main.cpp ./src/simulator.cpp -std=gnu++1z
+g++ -o simulator ./src/main.cpp ./src/simulator.cpp -std=gnu++1z
 ```

 ## Usage
-This program takes the name of the file to be assembled as an argument and optionally the name of the outputfile.
-If no output file name is defined will use default: "myOutputFile.txt"
+This program takes the name of the file to be executed.

 ```
-./assembler <inputFileName> <outputFileName>
+./simulator <inputFileName>
-./assembler inputFile.obj outputFile.txt
+./simulator inputFile.obj
 ```
 ## Começando :brazil:
 Este montador suporta as instruções disponíveis na tabela disponível no início do README.